Freaky/ruby-filemon/README.md

 It is not a security tool, but intended for auditing processes for determining file dependencies.

+One example of real-world practical use is for accelerating FreeBSD world building using [meta mode][2].

 ## Installation

 Add this line to your application's Gemfile: